ronen567/just-the-docs/docs/blog-page-1.md

 When it comes to such tasks, the performance of conventional computer vision algorithms, in terms of false detections and miss detections were not found to be satisfactory.

 On the other hand, Machine Learning algorithms, tackels this problems with a totally different approach.
-Rather than using sophisticated computer vision specific algorithm, the machine learning way to determine whether a picture is of a cat or not, is sketched in the 2 figures below.
+Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, is sketched in the 2 figures below.

-The first, presents the system model, which is common to that type of machine learning, i.e. 'supervised'. (we'll review the various types later on)
-Figure 1: Supervised Machine Learning Model
+Figure 1: Machine Learning Model

 Figure 3: Machine Learning system's outlines